s-johansson/monitoring-common-shell-library/README.md

 * mktemp (GNU core utilities)
 * GNU bc

-On Debian and its derivatives you quickly fulfill those requirements with:
+On Debiana - and its derivatives - you quickly fulfill those requirements by:

     sudo apt-get install bash util-unix coreutils bc